nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 Each command can be executed with `invoke <command>`.
 All commands support the arguments `--nautobot-ver` and `--python-ver` if you want to manually define the version of Python and Nautobot to use.
 Each command also has its own help `invoke <command> --help`

-!!! note
+!!!
+NOTE
-    To run the mysql (mariadb) development environment, set the environment variable as such `export NAUTOBOT_USE_MYSQL=1`.
+    To run the MySQL (MariaDB) development environment, set the environment variable as such `export NAUTOBOT_USE_MYSQL=1`.

 #### Local Development Environment

 ```
 build            Build all docker images.
 debug            Start Nautobot and its dependencies in debug mode.
 destroy          Destroy all containers and volumes.
 restart          Restart Nautobot and its dependencies in detached mode.
 start            Start Nautobot and its dependencies in detached mode.
 stop             Stop Nautobot and its dependencies.
 ```

 #### Utility

 ```
 cli              Launch a bash shell inside the running Nautobot container.
 create-user      Create a new user in django (default: admin), will prompt for password.
 makemigrations   Run Make Migration in Django.
 nbshell          Launch a nbshell session.
 ```

 #### Testing

 ```
 bandit           Run bandit to validate basic static code security analysis.
 black            Run black to check that Python files adhere to its style standards.
 flake8           Run flake8 to check that Python files adhere to its style standards.
 pydocstyle       Run pydocstyle to validate docstring formatting adheres to NTC defined standards.
 pylint           Run pylint code analysis.
 tests            Run all tests for this plugin.
 unittest         Run Django unit tests for the plugin.
 ```

 ## Project Overview